 At first, every rejection letter sent my stomach sinking through the floor.
 When reading feedback, my heart lurched at every negative comment.
 Over time, I’ve trained myself to react calmly.
 I tell myself, I’m used to it.
 It doesn’t hurt anymore.
 I brush off rejections and sift through feedback rationally to decide what to change and what to keep.
 But seeds of doubt creep in.
 I should just give up.
 If I had what it takes, I’d have made it by now.

 What next?
 I will seek feedback, incorporate changes, continue the submission process and start drafting the next book.
 There’s one other important action on my list.
 Tell Christos, I loved the conclusion to Barracuda that at the end of the day, being a good person can be success enough.
-But I have to say, I agree with your mother about That Scene.
+But I’m afraid to say, I agree with your mother about That Scene.

 Next time: The Adventures of Sexy Legs and Pipsqueak